Rohitgour03/Input-Component/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/TSqutYM4c5WtluM7QzGp) was to build an application to complete the given user stories.

+- Users can see error state
+- Users can choose to disable input
+- Users can choose to have helper text
+- Users can choose to have an icon on the left or right (Use Google Icon and at least 5 variants)
+- Users can have different input sizes
+- Users can have different colors
+- Users can choose to have input take the width of the parent
+- Users can have multiline input like a textarea
+- When User hover or focus, user can see visual indicators
+- Users can still access all input attributes

 ## How To Use